MTG/playlists-stat-analysis/README.md

-# 20 years of playlists: a statistical analysis on popularity and diversity
+# 20 Years of Playlists: a Statistical Analysis on Popularity and Diversity

 #### Contact:
 >lorenzo.porcaro at gmail.com